tbhb/typing-graph/docs/acknowledgments.md

 [Pydantic](https://pydantic.dev)'s approach to type introspection and metadata extraction inspired this library. typing-graph builds on Pydantic's [typing-inspection](https://typing-inspection.pydantic.dev/latest/) library for low-level type introspection.

+The [annotated-types](https://github.com/annotated-types/annotated-types) library provides a standard vocabulary for type annotation constraints that integrates seamlessly with typing-graph's metadata handling.

 ## AI help

 This project uses [Claude Code](https://code.claude.com/docs) as a development tool for: